Alex-Bartlett/crafty-discord-bot/README.md

 - `/mc-backup-vanilla` - Triggers a backup for the server.
 - `/mc-ban-vanilla` - Bans a player.
 I added this to give players a means to ban a griefer in an emergency, but you may want to remove this command.
 - `/printlog` - Displays the command log (useful to see who ran a command).

+## Feature Requests
+If you'd like to raise a feature request, please open an issue with the tag *Enhancement*.
+If it's something I think I can do then I'll give it a go.
+Alternatively, feel free to open a pull request.

+## Updates
+To update the bot, stop the bot and run `git pull` in the bot directory.
+Then follow [step 5](#5--run-the-bot) to deploy the changes.

 ## Setup